German zoo draws up coronavirus slaughter list | DW | 15.04.2020

 The state of Schleswig-Holstein has promised €5 million ($5.5 million) to support zoos, but "there's no way to apply for it yet," according to Neumünster Zoo's director.

-Meanwhile donations are the "only source of income" during the its temporary closure, said Kaspari — and the announcement of the "slaughter list" has certainly brought publicity.
+Meanwhile, donations are the "only source of income" during the temporary closure, said Kaspari — and the announcement of the "slaughter list" has certainly brought publicity.

 Neumünster Zoo has been posting videos on the zoo's Facebook page in German and English to help increase interest.
 The posts are accompanied by bank details for people to send donations.
 The donations were difficult to make plans on, because the amounts that people donate change each day.